-There are fears that there will be a spike in people coming to the border when Title 42 ends, including those coming legally to the ports of entry to request asylum.
-Also, there are concerns the increase in the number of people and the added processing time could clog regular movement at ports of entry.
+Some officials expect there will be a spike in people coming to the border when Title 42 ends, including those coming legally to the ports of entry to request asylum.
+In addition, there are concerns the increase in the number of people and the added processing time could clog regular movement at ports of entry.

-What other factors impact migration and border policy?
+What other factors affect migration and border policy?

 The focus on the numbers arriving at the border now may be obscuring views of the changing immigration patterns, Ruiz Soto said.
 New immigration trends are emerging, with increases in arrivals from Colombia, Ecuador and Peru.